RedPanda4552/RatchetTurretServer/README.md

 ## How To Use
 1. Extract the zip archive wherever you like
+2. Launch PCSX2
+3. Enable PINE, if it is not already (System > Game Settings > Configure PINE)
-2. Launch PCSX2, and start the game
+4. Start the game
-3. Run `RatchetTurretServer.bat` (Windows) or `RatchetTurretServer.sh` (Linux)
+5. Run `RatchetTurretServer.bat` (Windows) or `RatchetTurretServer.sh` (Linux)
-4. Leave the command shell which appears open in the background
+6. Leave the command shell which appears open in the background

 *Ratchet Turret Server will automatically shut itself down once it detects the game has changed or PCSX2 has closed.*